 Over the course of the 1930s the reservation was modernized with graded roads, permanent trails, sewage and water infrastructure, and shelter houses, much of this construction undertaken by federal and state public works programs.
 Between 1933 and 1937, workers from the Civilian Conservation Corps camp at neighboring Euclid Creek Reservation laid out miles of hiking and bridle trails in North Chagrin.
 Similar projects funded through the Federal Emergency Relief Administration, National Youth Administration, and WORKS PROJECTS ADMINISTRATION included an enlarged trailside museum, picnic and parking areas, the rerouting of drainage systems along park boundaries, and an improved YMCA camp.
 Park workers also added a new roof to SQUIRE'S CASTLE and reforested the area with native specimens from the park district's nursery.

 The reservation grew sporadically from the 1960s through the 1980s, reflecting a slow but steady expansion of the larger Metroparks system.
 Few major changes were made to the facilities, although a new nature education building was added in 1976.
+The trailside museum was destroyed by a fire from a lightning strike in 1987, and a plaque was erected to mark its foundation.
 More recent development and education initiatives in the reservation have been guided by ecological concerns, most notably the effects of runoff from surrounding development on the river watershed's ponds, streams, and marshes.
 A five-year plan for the park, announced by the Metroparks in 1995, identified water quality along with intensive soil erosion throughout the Chagrin valley as key priorities.
 This led in part to a 2003 watershed protection agreement between the agency and Mayfield Village, which added 17 acres near Wilson Mills and River Road as a storm drainage buffer zone.
 As of 2006, North Chagrin Reservation included 2,112 acres.